AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/01_var_let_const.md

 ---

-Note: We can still freeze the const object, which will not change the contents of the object (but trying to change the values of object Javascript will not throw any error)
+Note: We can still freeze the const object, which will not change the contents of the object (but trying to change the values of object JavaScript will not throw any error)

 ``` javascript
 const person = {